openearth/aeolis-python/docs/user/model_setup.rst

 -----------

-The computational grid and boundary conditions for AeoLiS are specified through external input files called by the main parameter file.
-The computational grid is defined using specific spatial files (``*.grd``), while boundary conditions for wind, wave, and tides are provided via ``*.txt`` files.
-An overview of most of these files is provided in the table below.
+The computational grid and boundary conditions for AeoLiS are specified through external input files called by the main configuration file.
+The computational domain is defined using specific spatial files (``*.grd``), while boundary conditions for wind, wave, and tides are provided via ``*.txt`` files.
+An overview of these files is provided in the table below.

 .. list-table::
    :widths: 15 15 15 15 40